samforwill/District-Insights/README.md

 I modeled these characteristics to predict the district’s Partisan Voter Index scores (a measure of its partisan lean) and then remodeled to predict 2022 midterm voter behavior in these districts. <br />

-Hopefully, my analysis and insights can help inform democratic strategy to help win back the US house and keep it for the decade ahead.
+Hopefully, my analysis and insights can help inform Democratic strategy to help win back the US house and keep it for the decade ahead.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Background Information